webagent-dev/Modern-site/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-After run with live server you would have a local version of the live site on your local machine _For more examples, please refer to the [Live Site](https://shoes-shops.netlify.app/)
+After Run the above script you show have a local version of the live site on your local machine _For more examples, please refer to the [Live Site](https://agent-site.netlify.app)

 <p align="right">(<a href="#top">back to top</a>)</p>